Baltimore's former top prosecutor spared prison for mortgage fraud and perjury

 “These lies demonstrate that Marilyn Mosby is unremorseful, that she has no regard for the truth,” Delaney said.

-Mosby, 44, gained a national profile when she charged officers in the 2015 death of Freddie Gray, which led to riots and protests in the city.
+Mosby gained national attention when she charged officers in the 2015 death of Freddie Gray, which led to riots and protests in the city.
 After three officers were acquitted, Mosby's office dropped charges against the other three officers.
-She ultimately served two terms before she was indicted and lost reelection.
+She ultimately served two terms as state's attorney before she was indicted and lost reelection.

-The judge told one of Mosby's attorneys, James Wyda, that Mosby's lack of contrition “weighs heavily” on her sentencing.

-“That's of deep concern to the court,” she said, calling it “a barrier” to their request for no prison time.

 “This is not a public corruption case,” he said.
 “There was no financial loss to any victim.”

-“Jail is not a just sentence for Ms. Mosby.
-Not for her family.
-Not for the community,” he said.

-Mosby, who has maintained her innocence, declined to address the judge before learning her sentence.

-Civil rights attorney Benjamin Crump told the judge that imprisoning Mosby for a victimless, “minor white-collar crime” would be a “grave injustice” that would “magnify the trauma of her two beautiful young daughters."
+Civil rights attorney Benjamin Crump told the judge that imprisoning Mosby for a victimless, “minor white-collar crime” would be a “grave injustice.”

 “The prosecution of Marilyn Mosby seems intended to send a chilling message to our progressive prosecutors,” he said.